giftos1/programming-guide/Pseudocode-Guide.md

     for count from 1 to 10
         display count

-    for each grade in grade_list
+    for each grade in grades
         display grade

     repeat n times